abeeken/link_generator/README.md

 When you access the /link page with a valid linkid (the hashed value) it tries to retrieve the file and then checks the date - if it's expired it deletes it.

 You can use this to build some interesting apps with self destructing links.
+Includes some pug templates to get you started.

 Enjoy!